allebone/help.omni.af.mil/docs/PEX/Training.md

 Download BOIs from your PEX database to your mobile device

-NOTE: Currently, it is assumed your mobile device is an iPad or similar.
+!!!
+NOTE Currently, it is assumed your mobile device is an iPad or similar.

 1. Login to ePEX from your mobile device.